Thanasi Kokkinakis: 2011–2013: Professional career debut

 Kokkinakis began his professional career in March 2011 at the Australia F3 Future's event at the age of 14 where he lost 6–8 in the third set tiebreak to Leon Frost.
 He recorded his first professional win the following week against Kento Takeuchi at the Australia F4 event.
 He then lost in the second round to Michael Venus.

 In 2012, after playing Futures events in Australia, Slovenia, Germany and the Netherlands, Kokkinakis equaled his best result of the year by reaching the semifinals of the Belgium F4 event.
 He then returned to play Futures in Australia where he reached back to back quarterfinals in the F5 and F6 events, losing to Luke Saville both times.
 He finished the year by reaching the semifinals at the Australia F12 event where he lost to Ben Mitchell.

 He began 2013 by filling-in on the United States and German teams during the 2013 Hopman Cup as a replacement for injured John Isner and Tommy Haas.
 Kokkinakis competed in the qualifying competition of the 2013 Australian Open, losing to Steve Johnson 15–17 in the third set.
 Kokkinakis sustained a stress fracture in his back in the Australian Open boys' final which kept him out of competition until mid 2013.
 He then returned to competition playing Futures tournaments in the Czech Republic, Canada and the United States with the highlight being a quarterfinal of the Canada F5 event.
 In September and October, Kokkinakis competed in two Challenger events in the United States.
 The first was the 2013 Napa Valley Challenger where he qualified and reached the second round, going down to Bradley Klahn despite leading by a set.
 Then in the 2013 Sacramento Challenger he qualified and made the second round.
 He again lost despite leading by a set against Nick Kyrgios.
 As a result of this, his ranking increased to a career best of number 655.
 In October, Kokkinakis paired up with Benjamin Mitchell and won the Melbourne Challenger defeating Alex Bolt and Andrew Whittington in the final in straight sets.
 This increased his doubles ranking by 453 places, which put him up to a career high of number 505.
 He also reached the second round in the singles.
 He looked like he would cause a big upset after taking the first set against Matt Ebden before losing the next two sets.
 He finished his year at the 2013 Traralgon Challenger where he lost in the second round to James Duckworth in straight sets.

-Despite missing half of the year due to injury, Kokkinakis finished 2013 with a ranking of number 627.
+Despite missing half of the year due to injury, Kokkinakis finished 2013 with a ranking of No. 627.